sahibamittal/poc-with-quarkus-test/eventProducerAndPrimaryConsumer/README.md

-# code-with-quarkus Project
+# Event Producer and Primary Consumer Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project is aimed at producing events in kafka topics to mimic how events would be received in dependency track that trigger vulnerability analysis task.

 ## Running the application in dev mode